 The staff was really nice and offered gluten-free dining recommendations.
 We had already planned our meals (I always do research before we leave for our trip), but we appreciated the help.

 Our room was fairly large by European standards and had a full bathroom and mini-refrigerator.
-We stocked up on additional snacks at the store and then set off exploring the beautiful city of Florence.
+We stocked up on additional snacks at the store and then set off exploring the beautiful city of Florence for our gluten-free Florence vacation.

 Every morning we ate at the hotel for breakfast.
 We filled up on eggs, cheese, meats, and gluten-free cookies and crackers.
 We loved our gluten-free picnic lunches in Venice and opted to do the same thing in Florence.
 There’s something special about eating meats, cheeses, fruits, and chips spread out on a stone staircase in the middle of a gorgeous city that make it seem like every bite is the BEST bite.
 It probably helped that my husband and I shared a bottle of wine and my girls happily sipped their fizzy orange sodas.